Japanese Patterns of Design

 During the rice-planting season, rice-planting festivals are held in many places to pray for a bountiful harvest.

 In autumn, people have harvest festivals to give thanks for the harvest.
-As described above, the Japanese have cherished spring and autumn festivals since time immemorial.
+As described above, the Japanese have cherished spring and autumn festivals since immemorial.

 The Boys’ Festival and Iris: Shinto Rituals

 The Boys’ Festival, the custom of bathing in iris baths on May 5.
-In the old calendar, this was the beginning of the rainy season, when various diseases were likely to occur due to the humidity.
+In the old calendar, this was the beginning of the rainy season, when various diseases were likely due to the humidity.

 Therefore, people began to take shobu-yu (iris bath) to avoid getting sick.
 The strong fragrance of the iris is said to purify the body of evil spirits and warm the body.